mtln/chat-export/README.md

 * Mac
 * Linux

+## Disclaimer
-WhatsAppChatConverter comes with no warranty.
+chat-export comes with no warranty.
 Use it responsibly and respect the privacy of other chat participants.
+The tool is not affiliated with WhatsApp or Meta.